What is the Right Notion of Distance between Predict-then-Optimize Tasks?: Experiments

-Figure~\ref{fig:triplots} illustrates the correlation strength (measured by the R-squared value from linear regression) between regret transfer and dataset distance for different weighting combinations $\bm{\alpha}$.
-The analysis reveals that, in the Linear Model Top-K and Warcraft settings, incorporating the decision component ($\alpha_W > 0$) significantly enhances the correlation between dataset distance and regret transfer, even when the label component ($\alpha_Y = 0$) is excluded.
-Conversely, omitting the decision component ($\alpha_W = 0$, shown on the left side of the plot) weakens this correlation.
-This trend is further highlighted in with optimal weighting combination such that $\alpha_W > 0$ (Figure~\ref{fig:regression} [right]) is far more predictive of regret transfer than combinations that consider only features and labels (Figure~\ref{fig:regression} [left]).
+\paragraph{Predicting transferability.} Figure~\ref{fig:triplots} shows the correlation strength ($R^2$ from linear regression) between regret transfer and dataset distance for different weighting combinations $\bm{\alpha}$.
+In the Linear Model Top-K and Warcraft settings, incorporating the decision component ($\alpha_W > 0$) significantly enhances the correlation between dataset distance and regret transfer, even when the label component is excluded ($\alpha_Y = 0$).
+Conversely, omitting the decision component ($\alpha_W = 0$, left side of the triplot) weakens this correlation.
+This trend is further emphasized when comparing the highest achievable correlation.
+In Warcraft, the OTD$^3$ with maximizing weights is far more predictive of regret transfer than the OTDD (or the OTD$^3$ with $\alpha_W=0$) under its best weighting (Figure~\ref{fig:regression}).
+The best-performing weights in this case were $\alpha_X=0.8$ and $\alpha_Y=0.2$ for the OTDD, and $\alpha_X=0.75$, $\alpha_Y=0$, and $\alpha_W=0.25$.
+We denote these optimized versions as the OTDD$*$ and the OTD3$*$.

+In Figure~\ref{fig:correlation_ntarget} we extend our analysis to varying sizes of the target dataset, ranging from 10 to 100 samples, which are used for dataset distance computation and fine-tuning, while keeping the source datasets and target test set fixed at 1,000 samples each.
+We compute dataset distances using a three-dimensional weight grid and compare the correlation achieved with equal input-output weighting ($\alpha_X=0.5, \alpha_Y=0.5$ for OTDD, $\alpha_X=0.5, \alpha_Y=0.25, \alpha_W=0.25$ for OTD$^3$) against OTDD* and OTD$^3$*.\looseness=-1

+Incorporating decisions into the dataset distance, with appropriate weighting, consistently improves the predictability of PtO transferability across all target sample sizes.
+While tuning the decision component weight significantly boosts correlation, rapidly reaching $R^2>0.6$, OTD$^3$ outperforms OTDD from as few as 30 target samples onward, demonstrating its effectiveness even without extensive data for weight optimization.